RoshBeed/cloudskillers.com/content/tutorials/cloud101/_index.md

 ## Cloud101

-In this part, you will learn about
+In this section we  will learn about

 * **Linux**
 * **Networking**